rsobon/weatherapp/README.md

 Usage
 ------------

-Run this command in order to display weather condition (enter any city or location as argument):
+Run weather:check command in order to display weather condition (enter any city or location as argument):
 ```bash
 $ app/console weather:check Warsaw
 ```